M1urray/M1urray/README.md

 ### 🧠 Let's GOOO

-### ⚡ Fun fact: Living by one simple zen, simple if better than complex.
+### ⚡ Living by one simple zen, simple if better than complex.
 The goal is to improve everyday! 😊

 ---